Men’s Breakfast

 If you have any questions, please feel free to call us at (626) 788-4924 or email Caroline Davis at: [email protected].

-Join us for breakfast and conversation with the gentlemen of MonteCedro.
+Pull up a chair and enjoy breakfast and conversation with the gentlemen of MonteCedro.
 Please register early as seating is limited.

-Join Paul and Stephanie as they take you on a wonderful musical journey, touching on some of the world’s most beloved composers and the music that made them famous.
+Join Paul and Stephanie as they take us on a wonderful musical journey, touching on some of the world’s most beloved composers and the music that made them famous.
+Works will include classics from Dvorak to the exquisite Estrellita by Ponce, Moszkowski’s Guitarre, and pieces by Bach and Kreisler.

 The popular gathering of the ladies of MonteCedro is an ideal opportunity to get to know your future neighbors.
 Please RSVP early for this event as seating is limited.